MicrosoftDocs/sdk-api/sdk-api-src/content/weakreference/nf-weakreference-iweakreference-resolve(refiid_iinspectable).md

 ## -remarks

-If you try to resolve a weak reference to a strong reference for an object that is no longer available, <b>IWeakReference::Resolve</b> returns <b>S_OK</b>, but the <i>objectReference</i> parameter points to null.
+If you try to resolve a weak reference to a strong reference for an object that is no longer available, then <b>IWeakReference::Resolve</b> returns <b>S_OK</b>, but the <i>objectReference</i> parameter points to null.

 ## -see-also

-<a href="/windows/desktop/api/weakreference/nn-weakreference-iweakreference">IWeakReference</a>
+<a href="/windows/win32/api/weakreference/nn-weakreference-iweakreference">IWeakReference</a>